 A great way to make your content more engaging is to embed visual aids, resources, and examples.
 Embeds can be in the form of tweets, videos, photos or slideshows, depending on the specific needs.
 Embedding these into your content is easy.
 Yet, simple mistakes with these resources can take away from their usefulness and appearance.

 - Tweets that embed as plain text instead of full tweets.

 - Videos that are only playable on YouTube.com.

 - Media that does not load or buffer properly when embedded.

 It is unlikely that you are the first person to come across one of these problems.
 Thus, with little time or effort, you should be able to find a solution.

 10. Letdown Clickbait Headlines

-It’s understandable that you want people to actually view your content.
+It’s understandable that you want people actually to view your content.
 So you will do what you can to attract people to click on links and headlines.
 But there are legitimate and natural ways of doing this without any deceptive tactics.